 Associate Director of Bands

-He attended Langham Creek High School, ’07, where he performed with the Symphonic Band at the 2005 Midwest Band and Orchestra Clinic in Chicago, Illinois and at the 2007 Texas Music Educators Association Convention as the 5A Honor Band.
-At the University of Houston, he was principal of the Wind Ensemble and served in that role in their most recent performance at TMEA in 2011.
-He was also a member of the Jazz Orchestra and had the opportunity to play with trombonist Andy Martin and saxophonist Seamus Blake.
+Mr. Redfearn attended Langham Creek High School, where he performed with the Symphonic Band at the 2005 Midwest Band and Orchestra Clinic in Chicago, Illinois and at the 2007 Texas Music Educators Association Convention as a member of the 5A Honor Band.
+While at the University of Houston, he was principal of the Wind Ensemble and served in that role at their most recent performance at TMEA in 2011.
+As a member of the University of Houston Jazz Orchestra, he performed with artists such as trombonist Andy Martin and saxophonist Seamus Blake.